In order to be successful in your program, you should attend your residencies or labs within the University's recommended time frame.

-International Students: Be sure to register for your selected U.S. residency 3-4 months before the residency start date in order to allow sufficient time to complete the required processes and approvals for you to be able to travel and attend.
+International Students: Be sure to register for your selected U.S. residency 3-4 months before the event start date in order to allow sufficient time to complete the required processes and approvals for you to be able to travel and attend.

-Walden residencies enable you to:
+Walden academic experiences enable you to:

 PhD students in select programs have the option to attend an approved professional conference (RESI 8900 based on program availability) in order to satisfy their fourth residency requirement.

-PhD students in programs that require four residencies have the option to attend a face-to-face Dissertation Intensive retreat (DRWI 8500) during their dissertation in order to satisfy their fourth residency requirement.
+PhD students in programs that require four residencies have the option to attend a Dissertation Intensive retreat (DRWI 8500) during their dissertation in order to satisfy their fourth residency requirement.

-Academic residencies are held throughout the year in locations across the United States and abroad.
-Walden residency locations are determined based on numerous factors including, but not limited to, state and national accreditation/licensing guidelines, geographic locations of students in Walden residency programs, and meeting space size and availability.
+Academic residencies and related events are held throughout the year in locations across the United States and abroad.
+Walden academic event locations are determined based on numerous factors including, but not limited to, state and national accreditation/licensing guidelines, geographic locations of students in Walden residency programs, and meeting space size and availability.
 We carefully research and select our residency cities and venues and work to offer you several domestic and international options which vary from year-to-year.
 While we may not be able to offer an academic residency in close proximity to your state/country of residence, we carefully consider your travel and budgetary concerns as we develop our calendar.

-When planning your U.S. residency(ies), note that Walden typically offers academic residencies in Georgia, Texas, Florida, Minnesota, Maryland and California.
+When planning your U.S. residency(ies), note that Walden typically offers academic residencies in Georgia, Texas, Florida, Minnesota, Maryland and Florida.
 Cities in these and any other states are selected based on the above criteria, as well as flight availability and access to and from major airports across the country and around the globe.

+As an online institution with a global reach, Walden may also offer some residency opportunities outside the 48 contiguous U.S. states (for students in select doctoral programs).
 Please note, residencies outside the 48 contiguous U.S. states are available for students in select doctoral programs.
 Fees for these residencies, if available for your program, vary based on location and are higher.